 How We Got to Western Mongolia

 Because we were on a tight schedule, we chose to fork over the money and fly.
-We flew into Ulgii (Olgii), the capital of the Bayan-Ulgii Province.
+We flew into Ulgii (also called Olgii), the capital of the Bayan-Ulgii Province.
 Don’t be surprised when you arrive; the capital city is, at best, a small town.
 Mongolia travel is unlike anything else.
-It’s best to buy all of your food and gear in Ulaanbaatar (UB).
-A lot of people go trekking in Mongolia, so you should be able to find backpacking-friendly foods and gear.
+This town reminded me of an old-timey American cowboy town with its barren roads and one general store.
+It was so unexpected and I loved it.

 We chose to do a 7-day trek along a lake, over a pass, and to the glacier.
-We followed a river the entire time, so water wasn’t a problem.
-I carry a Lifestraw so I don’t have to use plastic water bottles ( responsible travel is important!)
-Some people also do this trek but horseback riding – if you’re looking for riding tours or trekking tours, make sure to do your research to find a reliable company.
+We followed a river the entire time, so bringing water wasn’t a problem.
+I carry a Lifestraw so I don’t have to use plastic water bottles (responsible travel is important!)
+Some people also do this trek but instead of walking, they’re horseback riding – if you’re looking for riding tours or trekking tours, make sure to do your research to find a reliable company.

-Sidenote: If you want more details on my route/camping spots, email me!
+Sidenote: If you want more details on my route/camping spots, email me and I can send you GPS coordinates.

 The trek looked relatively easy to

-How wise is it to trek alone in Mongolia, if possible at all?
+How wise is it to trek alone in Mongolia, if it’s possible at all?

 It’s definitely possible but it requires a lot more prep work than if you had joined a tour.
-I’d say you need to be able to natigate (as there are no roads or towns), and you need to have experience backpacking solo.
+I’d say you need to be able to navigate (as there are no roads or towns), and you need to have experience backpacking without a guide.
 That being said, I highly recommend going with at least one other person to be safe.

-Because we didn’t want a guide, we had to hand over USD $200 for a Spot Messenger.
+Because we didn’t want a guide, we had to pay USD $200 for a Spot Messenger.
 This was required to get our park permits.
 If you DO want a guide, it shouldn’t cost much more.
+I’m actually really glad there’s this requirement, as it’s dangerous to be in the wilderness alone, especially when there are zero marked trails around you, and because the trek is near a tonne of country borders that you don’t want to accidentally illegal wander over.

 We organised everything at The Traveller’s Guesthouse in Ulgii, where we stayed in gers.
-It was really lovely there.
+It was really lovely there and they were so helpful with helping us organise the trek.

 Getting to the Start of the Altai Mountains Trek

 Transportation to the actual start of the trek is EXPENSIVE.
 At first, I didn’t understand why, but as soon as we started driving, it made sense.
 You’re driving into the middle of nowhere, along nonexistent roads.
 Your driver needs to be familiar with the area, as there’s no signal; he needs to be a relatively skilled driver, as you’re driving through mountains and rivers; the driver needs to spend a night at the drop off station, as it’s too dangerous to drive in the dark, and the drive is about 5 hours (if you’re lucky- it took us 7 hours to get there and 4 to get back).
-We paid around $160 for our drop off and pickup, which is a pretty good price.
+We paid around $160 for our drop off and pickup.
+All things considered, this is a very reasonable price.

 The drive is also the bumpiest journey I’ve ever taken.
 The ceilings are padded (for good reason).
 We took an old Russian van there, and a jeep back.
 The jeep was significantly less bumpy, but I still caught air.